Branding and Logo Use Guidelines

 The most fundamental visual element of a brand identity is its brandmark or logo.
 The United Way of Volusia-Flagler Counties' logo is a sign of a new approach for the future - an approach based on a firm foundation and proud past.

 The proper use of the images, logos and brandmarks of the United Way of Volusia-Flagler Counties must be in compliance with all local, state and national requirements of the United Way of America.
-If you have any questions, please contact Crystal Elkins, Director of Marketing and Events.

 The full color version of the United Way of Volusia-Flagler Counties brandmark is the primary brandmark of the identity system.
 It is strongly recommended that this version be used in all applications whenever possible.